timsetsfire/timsetsfire.github.io/_posts/2018-08-20-neural-networks-from-scratch-1.markdown

 {% endhighlight %}

 So far, not so bad, but I was hoping for something that would always return something consistent in terms of the data type.

+I think another reason at the time was storage of Breeze matrices.
+I think loading large matrices proved problematic and I would run out of heap space - this is no issue in ND4J since their ndarrays are stored off heap.

 ### ND4J